-Einstein, famous for theory of relativity, thought that the mass of an object warps space-time.
+Einstein, famous for the theory of relativity, thought that the mass of an object warps space-time.
 The larger the mass, the greater the degree of time-space warp.
 He explained that an object's falling or planet's revolution is a movement along the curved space-time.
 Also, he explained that the light proceeds along the curved space-time.

-Light from distant bright stars(such as quasars) can be bent by heavy objects such as galaxy.
+Light from distant bright stars(such as quasars) can be bent by heavy objects such as galaxies.
 This light can reach the Earth in multiple paths.
 In this case, we can observe it as multiple stars.

 Gravitational Lensing Graphic (https://www.jpl.nasa.gov/images/gravitational-lensing-graphic/)